code-and-co/codeandcodotcom/_posts/2018-05-08-labs-all-access-ceo.markdown

 {:.subtitle.mt-5.mb-3}
 What would make a perfect fit

-- A true entrepreneur who wants to build something big
+- You are a true entrepreneur who wants to build something big
-- A leader with the ability to grow an exceptional team
+- You are a leader with the ability to grow an exceptional team
-- Relevant track record in a fast-paced environment
+- You have a relevant track record in a fast-paced environment
-- Practical approach to problem solving
+- You show a practical approach to problem solving
-- Someone to who takes ownership to scale and internationalize an already growing product
+- You are someone who takes ownership to scale and internationalize an already growing product
+- You have excellent communication skills and are fluent in English, German is a plus
+- You hold a Bachelor’s or Master’s degree with outstanding academic results from a top university - or you may convince us otherwise
 - Sales and/or Performance Marketing experience is a strong plus
-- Very good communication skills and fluent in English, German is a plus
-- You hold a Bachelor’s or Master’s degree with outstanding academic results from a top university - or you may convince us otherwise

 {:.subtitle.mt-5.mb-3}